ChristophBellmann/TheRock_gfx1031/BUILD_EXPERIENCE_NOTES.md

      -DBUILD_TESTING=ON
    ```

+13. **2025-12-18: Make BLAS Lt components optional for gfx1031**
+   - Added `THEROCK_ENABLE_HIPBLASLT` and `THEROCK_ENABLE_HIPSPARSELT` gating in BLAS.
+   - rocBLAS now honors `THEROCK_ENABLE_HIPBLASLT` (sets `BUILD_WITH_HIPBLASLT=OFF` when disabled).
+   - hipBLASLt/hipSPARSELt artifacts marked optional so packaging won't expect them.
+   - README and recommended profile updated to disable unsupported Lt components for gfx1031.

 ## TODO / Watchouts

 - When new third-party packages are added, verify their `dist/` directories are populated before dependent projects configure.
-- GPU-focused warnings (hipBLASLt, hipSPARSELt, rocWMMA, composable_kernel) are expected on gfx1031 in this branch; no action required yet.
+- GPU-focused warnings (hipBLASLt/hipSPARSELt/rocWMMA/composable_kernel) are expected on gfx1031 in this branch if those components are enabled; no action required yet.
 - Continue using serial builds unless we add explicit dependencies between stage/dist targets.